TRoboto/datacamp-downloader/README.md

 ### PIP

-If you use pip, you can install xinaprocessor with:
+If you use pip, you can install datacamp-downloader with:

 ```bash
 pip install datacamp-downloader